oxipay/oxidocs/docs/platforms/magento_2.md

 <h1>Setup on Magento 2</h1>

-You can install Oxipay plugin by manually copying plugin files across into your store's webserver. <br>
+You can install EPCarts plugin by manually copying plugin files across into your store's webserver. <br>
 Use the same instructions to upgrade your existing plugin to a newer release.

 ## Supported Tech Stacks

-Oxipay has been tested against the following tech stacks:
+EPCarts has been tested against the following tech stacks:

 |Magento Version| Operating System  | SQL         | PHP Version | Web Server  |
 |---------------|-------------------|-------------|-------------|-------------|